-Status: [SSHEAR] Assessment of all 54 SSHEAR projects in WRIA 20, including the 16 in the Hoh, funded by WCRRI.
-In progress.
+Status: [SSHEAR] In progress.
+Assessment of all 54 SSHEAR projects in WRIA 20, including the 16 in the Hoh, funded by WCRRI.
+Mosley Springs submitted for funding in fall 2023.

 2.1.2.7 Title of Project: SSHEAR Project Invasive Species Assessment and Mitigation.
 Location: Hoh River Basin tributaries.